bc-kim/bc-kim.github.io/_pages/Researches.md

 - State Estimation with Limited Sensors [[Link]][EXOIndex]
 - A Hybrid Rigid-Soft hand wearable robot [[Link]][EXOShell]

 Please look for each individual research pages for the details of reseach contents.
+Presentation video related to my overall research can be found below as well.

 **Overview Presentation Video**
 ---